DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/tokens/pop/dpop.md

         });
 ```

-And this shows for a code-flow client:
+And here's how to configure a code flow client:

 ```csharp
  builder.Services.AddAuthentication(...)